anggrayudi/SimpleStorage/JAVA_COMPATIBILITY.md

 Common extension functions are stored in package `com.anggrayudi.storage.extension`.
 The others are in `com.anggrayudi.storage.file`.
 You'll find that the most useful extension functions come from `DocumentFileExtKt` and `FileExtKt`.
 They are:
 * `DocumentFile.storageId` and `File.storageId` → Get storage ID.
 Returns `primary` for external storage and something like `AAAA-BBBB` for SD card.
-* `DocumentFile.absolutePath` → Get file's absolute path.
+* `DocumentFile.getAbsolutePath()` → Get file's absolute path.
 Returns something like `/storage/AAAA-BBBB/Music/My Love.mp3`.
 * `DocumentFile.copyFileTo()` and `File.copyFileTo()`
 * `DocumentFile.search()` and `File.search()`, etc.